yaseenkady/tree.pro/raw/7_endocrine/4_thyroid_gland/less/hashimoto_thyroiditis.md

 Postpartum

-Genome HLA-DR3
+HLA-DR3

 # >

-Goiter that is smooth and diffuse
+Smooth and diffuse goiter

-Antibody against thyroid peroxidase
+Antibody for thyroid peroxidase

-Antibody against thyroglobulin
+Antibody for thyroglobulin

 Lymphoma